dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 <xref:System.Net.Http.IHttpClientFactory> services and the configuration of a named <xref:System.Net.Http.HttpClient> are supported.

 > [!NOTE]
 > An alternative to using a named <xref:System.Net.Http.HttpClient> from an <xref:System.Net.Http.IHttpClientFactory> is to use a typed <xref:System.Net.Http.HttpClient>.
-For more informaiton, see the [Typed `HttpClient`](#typed-httpclient) section.
+For more information, see the [Typed `HttpClient`](#typed-httpclient) section.

 Add the [`Microsoft.Extensions.Http`](https://www.nuget.org/packages/Microsoft.Extensions.Http) NuGet package to the app.